anteliaofficial/discography/README.md

   if this ever grows into the hundreds of releases, a periodically pre-generated catalog JSON (built by a script, not walked live per visitor) would load faster than live-walking Drive.
+- **A track failing to load** (Drive throttling, a revoked/misconfigured key, a genuinely broken file) used to just go silent with no explanation.
+Fixed: the `audio` element's `error` event now shows a brief inline message and auto-advances to the next track (or the next release, if in chrono mode) after ~1.2s, instead of stalling playback with no feedback.